 Tuberculosis (TB) is one of the world’s greatest health threats.

-Today, nearly one-quarter of the world's population is latently infected with the TB bacteria, and there are 10 million new cases of active TB diagnosed every year.
-In 2017 alone, there were 1.6 million TB-related deaths.
+Today, nearly one-quarter of the world’s population is latently infected with the TB bacteria, and there are more than 10 million new cases of active TB every year.
+In 2021 alone, there were 1.6 million TB-related deaths.

-While most cases of TB can be successfully treated with medication, there is growing concern about the rising rates of multidrug-resistant tuberculosis (MDR-TB)—that is, cases of TB that don't respond to the two most powerful TB drugs.
-According to the World Health Organization (WHO), there were over half a million new cases of MDR-TB in 2017.
+While most cases of TB can be successfully treated with medication, rising rates of multidrug-resistant tuberculosis (MDR-TB)—that is, cases of TB that don’t respond to the two essential TB drugs recommended for first-line drug-sensitive TB regimens—threaten to put more people at risk.
+According to the World Health Organization (WHO), there were over half a million new cases of MDR-TB in 2021.

-That’s why Johnson & Johnson has had a long-standing commitment to help make TB history through numerous initiatives.
+That’s why Johnson & Johnson has had a long-standing commitment to help make TB history.

 1926